 So conditioning limits the variety or uncertainty of the system; it limits what is accepted as meaningful, or what may be connected.
 Thus, Luhmann rejects Ashby’s law of requisite variety, which is an open-system cybernetics principle.

 Crossing the boundary is necessary for continued autopoiesis.
 If there are too many conditions on crossing, the system becomes rigid.
-(Luhmann also spoke of this as structural insecurity.)
-For instance, in terms of social class, it it good for the economy if the rich can become poor and the poor can become rich.
+For instance, in terms of social class, it is good for the economy if the rich can become poor and the poor can become rich.
 Otherwise, we have stratified, feudal-type society.
 In sports, it would become very boring if a particular team won all the time.
 Every team has to be beatable.
 The oscillation between winning and losing is what drives the autopoiesis of the sports system.
 (In this case, we might think of winning and losing as twin horizons–not crossable boundaries, but horizons where one must eventually turn back.)
 For the system of medicine (or healthcare), patients have to potentially oscillate between sickness and nonsickness.
 It has to be possible for the not-sick to become sick and the the sick to become not-sick.
 In religion, it has to be possible to cross from ordinary, “corrupt” life to transcendence or grace.
 And it has to be possible to fall back into the ordinary, quotidian reality.
+Even angels can fall.
 There is no third state.
 As Luhmann writes,